samsaid/CSE412-Airline-Tickets/README.md

     - [2.5.
 Video Demo](#video-demo)

 ## About the Project
-flyts is a mock online flight booking search service inspired by Google Flights, with emphasis on the database.
+"flyts" is a mock online flight booking search service inspired by Google Flights, with emphasis on the database.

 This repository contains the full stack web application which is connected to an external PostgresSQL database server.
 The purpose of this project is to demonstrate an understanding of a relational database management system through implementation for the course CSE 412: Database Management at Arizona State Univerity.